-- 4. In the next displayed window the MRI series detected in the folder will be presented.
-For this particular case only the sequence named BRAIN 3DBerg is available.
-Please choose it.
-On the right part of the screen you will see the series details.
-Press the OK button to advance. - 5.
-Now the main window of BESA MRI is filled with MRI acquisition details that were read from the DICOM header.
-Note that there is a green checkmark beside the button Load T1 data.
-Press the OK button to proceed to the next step.
+4. In the next displayed window, the MRI series detected in the folder will be presented.
+For this particular case only, the sequence named BRAIN 3DBerg is available.
+On the right part of the screen, you will see the series details.

+Press the OK button to advance.

+5. Now the main window of BESA MRI is filled with MRI acquisition details that were read from the DICOM header.
+Note that there is a green checkmark beside the button Load T1 Data.

+Press the Next button to proceed to the next step.